rileyacook/4610Proj1/README.md

 The purpose of Query 2 is to track feedback for our strength trainers and endurance trainers who also lead group classes.
 We aim to capture all relevant information about these trainers, the classes they teach, and their average survey ratings.
 By monitoring  each trainer’s average score we can assess their performance and determine if any coaching or adjustments are needed to enhance their effectiveness.

-Query 3: # Get the surveyID and rating for surveys of large classes (More than 20 people) that have a higher rating than the average rating of all classes offered
+3. Query 3 gets the surveyID and rating for surveys of large classes (More than 20 people) that have a higher rating than the average rating of all classes offered.

 ![image](https://github.com/user-attachments/assets/ed95efc6-5b00-4d04-a59c-39b4c50554b8)
 ![image](https://github.com/user-attachments/assets/0b52e503-6d7f-429f-9316-4441d67281e3)